adri326/ife-exs/README.md

 # ife-ex

 (Very simple) exercises in C.
-My coding style heavily deviates from the one we were suggested.
+My coding style heavily deviates from the one we were suggested, as the suggested one usually goes against my own standards.
-This is due to theirs being outdated, poorly sourced/justified or going against my own standards.

 ## Installation